-You need to have a plan.
-You need to consider things like long-term care, power of attorney if you were to become incapacitated for any length of time, and distribution of assets, because no one can do it for you.
+You need to have a plan, and you need to consider things like long-term care, power of attorney if you become incapacitated for any length of time, and distribution of assets, because no one can do it for you.

-Preparing for your Golden Years not only helps you, but can help your family take care of you and your assets when the time comes.
-It may feel scary to think about these things, but if you don’t, then you are leaving your family unprepared.
+Now, preparing for your Golden Years not only helps you, but it can help your family take care of you and your assets when the time comes.
+Yes, it may feel scary to think about these things, but if you don’t, then you leave your family unprepared.

-That’s where Aging Takes Planning can help sort the planning into manageable segments.
-My parents were unprepared and I had to deal with each situation as it arose.
+That’s where we can help sort the planning into manageable segments.
+My parents were unprepared, therefore, I had to deal with each situation as it arose.
 That is not the best way to navigate end of life arrangements, so I am here to help you navigate those murky waters.

 I can assist you with

-- How old should you be when you start planning and become active in your plans?
+- How old should you be when you start planning and become active in your plans for the Golden Years?
 Can you get caught up?

 - What are you responsible for legally, medically, financially, and morally to care for yourself and/or your aging relative(s)?

-- Who do you trust for advice?
-For help?
+- Who do you trust for advice, or for help?
 Where do you find resources?

 - Isn’t it easier to wait until something happens?
 Why would you over-plan for issues that may never arise?